 get_page_template()

-Retrieve path of page template in current or parent template.
+Gets the path to the page template in the current or parent template.

 - page-{page_name}.php